-You must take every precaution to ensure you do not slip and/or fall off the equipment.
+You must take every precaution to make sure that you do not slip and/or fall off the equipment.
 Falling from any elevation could result in serious injury or death.

-Never exit or enter the equipment operator cab or deck by any other means than the access system(s) provided (i.e., steps and grab handles).
-Use the recommended hand-holds and steps to maintain a three-point contact when getting on or off the equipment.
+Never exit or enter the equipment cab or deck by any other means than the access system(s) provided (i.e., steps and grab handles).
+Use the recommended handholds and steps to maintain a three-point contact when getting on or off the equipment.